LawrenceLoz/FormulaShare-DX/README.md

 ## Design approach

-Apex managed sharing is notoriously difficult to implement well - FormulaShare covers core scenarios where real time recalculation might be needed (for example creation of records and changes to formula field values), and handles all other scenarios (e.g. changes to parent objects referenced in a formula field) in a catch-up batch job.
+Apex managed sharing is notoriously difficult to implement well - the approach of using a batch job to efficiently reassess all records on a schedule ensures that sharing is always up date with each batch run, whatever changes may have happened in the shared record or related records which might be involved in sharing.

-Real time assessment of sharing if needed is called from apex triggers - just 3 lines of code need to be added to a trigger or handler class.
+Creating a rule in the app is just a few clicks, and is as simple as creating a Salesforce sharing rule.
+Rules are stored as custom metadata, so are copied to sandboxes and can be deployed through change sets or other means.
+The app also allows for capturing, retaining and removing logs for monitoring and reporting.

 ## Installing to your org

 The recommended way to deploy FormulaShare is to install the security reviewed [AppExchange package](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1).
-This ensures you can benefit from increased and separate transaction limits, automatic package upgrades, extra features and technical support.
+The app has additional features to apply sharing in real time, share to other types of entities such as Manager Groups and Default Account or Opportunity Teams, create targeted calculation jobs for more frequent batch assessment and much more.
+The pacakge also ensures you benefit from increased and separate transaction limits, automatic package upgrades and technical support.
 For information on deploying without the package, see the section [Deploying to an Org](#deploying-to-an-org).

 ## Getting started